RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 - The requirements shown are the minimum to meet the grade level; exceeding those requirements also meets the level.
 For example, Mastering 10 Supplemental Learning Targets satisfies the Supplemental Learning Target requirement for an A.
 - "M+" means a grade of M or E.
 - "DP+FA" is the sum of the number of checks earned through either Daily Prep or Followup Activities.
 There are 24 possible for each.
+- A grade of "F" is given if **not all of the requirements for a D are met**.

 **Important note on PE credits**: There will be at least 240 PE credits available: 48 total through Daily Prep and Followup activities plus 192 through WeBWorK.
 Other PE credit opportunities will be available but probably not more than 50 credits' worth.
 Therefore, **it will likely be impossible to earn enough PE credits for a C in the course without doing at least 130-150 points of WeBWorK**.